 1. Drive innovation to build enterprise agility

 CIOs are expected to maintain the internal technology environment of an organization.
 And they are also expected to focus on cost reduction and driving efficiency.
 However, with time, organizations are demanding the integration of new technologies with a focus on insights into results and revenue.
 CIOs must build a robust strategy to scale and embed agile models in an organization’s infrastructure.
-Understanding of new technologies, their acceptance ratio across organizations architecture, keen details on resource upgrade can build enterprise agility.
-It is the CIOs responsibility to consider this as the primary objective to create and sustain an externally focussed IT culture.
+Understanding of new technologies, their acceptance ratio across organizations’ architecture, and keen details on resource upgrades can build enterprise agility.
+It is the CIO’s responsibility to consider this as the primary objective to create and sustain an externally focused IT culture.

 2. Build accountability into tech innovation

 Every year most organizations make significant investments in new technologies and for a few, it is a constant and ongoing process.
 Deployment, development, and maintenance of these technologies put CIOs in an accountable position to answer the other C-suite and board members about the ROI of said technology.
 By ensuring the investment in results-driven technology, CIOs are not only enhancing organizations’ performance but also creating a level of transparency in C-suite operations.

 3. Always put employees and customers first

 In a hurry to integrate new technologies and capitalize on business opportunities, CIOs often risk their decisions without calculating how seamlessly this technology can be integrated into the existing organization environment and how fast and accurately it can address customer pain points.
 Determining the existing employees’ capabilities and customer acceptance metrics can always win a competitive advantage and better progress along the digital and data journey.

 4. Develop or integrate fast, accurate, secured, and scalable systems